spotinst/help/src/docs/eco/getting-started/connect-your-aws-account.md

-# Connect your AWS Account
+# Connect Your AWS Account

 If you have an Ocean or Elastigroup account, connect Eco for AWS to your existing Spot account.
 Eco, Ocean, and Elastigroup are integrated to maximize the usage of spot EC2 instances when commitment management is enabled.